 Opposite the turnoff from the main road for KhaoJeen Lae sunflower field is another sunflower field, and although less scenic it can have some decent sunflower pics as well (see photo below).

-Praying at the Big Buddha.
+At the Big Buddha.

 Getting a blessing from a monk.